ci1xgk/Fellowship_Webpage/DG2_RANS.md

-### Using the DG2-RANS solver
+### Using the DG2-RANS-k-ε solver
-The DG2-RANS solver on LISFLOOD-F can be setup and run in a similar way as any other uniform-grid solver (see the Section [*"Input files and their format"*](/Merewether1.md)), subjected to typing several extra parameters in the *.par file.
-These parameters are described in the table below.
+The turbulent flow DG2-RANS-k-ε solver (resp. laminar flow DG2-RANS solver) are integrated into the LISFLOOD-FP.
+It can be setup and run in a similar way as any other uniform-grid solver (see the Section [*"Input files and their format"*](/Merewether1.md)), subject to typing/initialising extra parameters within the LISFLOOD-FP's *.par file.

+These extra parameters are described in the table below.

 | Item name `input`  | Description |
 | --------- | ----------- |